Superrehtard/old_diaspora_wiki/Installing-on-Gentoo.md

     CREATE DATABASE `pod` DEFAULT CHARACTER SET `utf8` COLLATE `utf8_bin`;

-Later Diaspora config (config/database.yml) shoudl point to the database name you have created.
+Later Diaspora config (config/database.yml) should point to the database name you have created.

 When mysqld is up and running, don't forget to add it to default runlevel: